CelesteDB/NPS_project/README.md

 The data come from UCS Satellite Database, which contains 6718 satellites currently orbiting Earth, and 28 types of data for each satellite.

 **Goal:**
-We aim to identify the factors that determine the operational lifetime of a satellite in order to contextualize the economic and environmental impacts of space missions.
+We aim to provide a more precise prediction of satellite lifetimes to space agencies, in order to mitigate the risk of premature satellite loss by enabling preventive maintenance.
-We plan to compare the expected lifetime of satellites as indicated by their owners withthe lifetime predicted by our analysis.
+Furthermore we demonstrate why the American market is the most suitable for starting our business.

 **Dataset:**
 The data come from https://www.ucsusa.org/resources/satellite-database